-As at March 31, 2024, the Company had \$195.5 million cash on hand, compared with a cash balance of \$232.0 million as at December 31, 2023.
-The Company returned \$25.4 million to shareholders by way of share buybacks and dividends, paid the second tranche of \$2.5 million to Azinam in relation to the increased working interest in Block 3B/4B, incurred capital expenditure in respect of the licenses in Equatorial Guinea and South Africa of \$2.3 million, settled working capital balances and incurred general and administrative costs.
+As at September 30, 2024, the Company had \$136.1 million cash on hand, compared with a cash balance of \$232.0 million as at December 31, 2023.
+The Company received a dividend from Prime of \$25.0 million, returned \$61.7 million to shareholders by way of share buybacks and dividends, paid \$27.5 million to increase its shareholding in Impact, paid the second and third tranches totaling \$6.5 million to Azinam in relation to the increased working interest in Block 3B/4B, received \$3.3 million as part of the farm out deal in Block 3B/4B, incurred capital expenditure in respect of the licenses in Equatorial Guinea and South Africa, settled working capital balances and incurred general and administrative costs.